- (206) 480 8006

 Max is well connected and aware of the European Union policies in general and in particular of the plans of the new Commission for Europe to get greener, digitised and more competitive.
 Max is happy to discuss these EU policies with interested parties.

-In Spring term 2020, in collaboration with Professor Jane Winn of the UW Law School, Max will give a course at Jackson School of International Studies which will explore the geopolitics of innovation in US, Europe and China by comparing how industrial innovation ecosystems in each are responding to digital transformation.
+In spring quarter 2020, in collaboration with Professor Jane Winn of the UW Law School, Max will give a course at Jackson School of International Studies which will explore the geopolitics of innovation in the U.S., Europe and China by comparing how industrial innovation ecosystems in each are responding to digital transformation.
 The focal point of the course will be the EU as an economic world region with strong and innovative manufacturing and automotive sectors that is being squeezed between the ambitions of America and China as global digital players.